herilesmana/actiry-pos/README.md

 - Run "npm install" for installing npm packages
 - Run "npm run dev" for development, or "npm run production" for production
 - Serve the app using "php artisan serve" or using webserver like apache
 - And done.
 App ready to use.
+With default credential { username: heri, password: asdf } ( created by seeder )
+-
 ## License

 This app is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).